Joint Diffusion for Universal Hand-Object Grasp Generation: Method

 \subsubsection{Object Generation}

-The limited amount and high category-specific bias of the objects in hand-object interaction (HOI) datasets prevent learning robust and generalizable grasps.
+The limited amount and high category-specific bias of the objects in hand-object interaction (HOI) datasets prevent learning generating grasps robust and generalizable to diverse object shapes.
+When training on these datasets only, the learned object embedding is usually biased and overfit.
 By leveraging the large-scale object-only 3D datasets, we can derive a more robust object encoding for the grasp generation than learning from the HOI datasets solely.
-For the object encoding and generation part, we borrow the point-cloud-based object shape generation method LION~\cite{vahdat2022lion}.
-Existing HOI generation methods can only learn object shapes from HOI datasets, including only dozens of objects, while LION learns from a much larger basis, i.e., more than 50,000 objects in ShapeNet~\cite{chang2015shapenet}.
-LION proposes a Hierarchical Latent Point Diffusion Model to generate objects in two stages.
+For the object encoding part, we borrow the point-cloud-based object shape generation method LION~\citep{vahdat2022lion}.
+Existing HOI generation methods can only learn object shapes from HOI datasets, including only dozens of objects, while LION learns from a much larger basis, i.e., more than 50,000 objects in ShapeNet~\citep{chang2015shapenet}.
+LION generates objects in two stages.
 In the first step, it derives a global latent code $\mbz^G_0 \in \mathbb{R}^{D_G}$ from a posterior distribution $q_{\phi}(\mbz^G_0 | \mathbf{P})$ where $\mathbf{P} \in \mathbb{R}^{u \times 3}$ is the object point cloud.
 Then it samples a point cloud latent $\mathbf{h}_0$ from a posterior $ q_{\mathcal{E}_O}(\mathbf{h}_0|\mathbf{P}, \mbz^G_0)$.
 LION generates the object shape by a reverse process from sampled latent code

 where $\mathcal{X}_O$ is the decoder network, $\psi$ is the generator of point cloud latent code and $\gamma$ is the distribution of global latent code.
 In this work, we remove the global latent code from LION to consider the object shape from a purely geometric perspective.
 We encode and decode the object between point clouds and latent code from the point cloud latent $\mathbf{h}_0$ only.
 We convert the object generation part to